 FLORA OF ECUADOR is published by Dept of Plant and Environmental Sciences, University of Gothenburg, in co-operation with Pontificia Universidad Católica del Ecuador, Quito.

-Editors: Dr Claes Persson, Dept of Plant and Environmental Sciences, University of Gothenburg, Box 461, SE-405 30 Göteborg, Sweden, and Professor Bertil Ståhl, Dept of Biology, Gotland University, SE-621 67 Visby, Sweden.
+Editors: Dr Claes Persson, Dept of Biological and Environmental Sciences, University of Gothenburg, Box 461, SE-405 30 Göteborg, Sweden, and Professor Bertil Ståhl, Campus Gotland, Uppsala University, SE-621 67 Visby, Sweden.

 Editorial Board: Laura Arcos Terán, Quito, Carmen Bonifaz de Elao, Guayaquil, Michael O. Dillon, Chicago, Enrique Forero, Santa Fe de Bogotá, Lauritz Holm-Nielsen, Aarhus, James L. Luteyn, New York, Paul J. M. Maas, Utrecht, Bertil Nordenstam, Stockholm, Ghillean T. Prance, Kew, Peter H. Raven, Saint Louis, Isodoro Sánchez Vega, Cajamarca, and Dieter C. Wasshausen, Washington.